yasiryagi/helpdesk/README.md

 The quality of an issue can be measured from the level of details in general, like how to reproduce, pasted log outputs, etc. In terms of PRs, simply copying new features implemented on substrate will not be rewarded unless the PR includes changes that was required for compatibility on Joystream.

 The contributor must include either their Joystream or monero address when submitting the issue/PR.
-If you choose the former, you must then make sure the add your monero address to the `memo` field of your account as explained at the beginning of this post.
+If you choose the former, you must then make sure the add your monero address to the `memo` field of your `keys` as explained at the beginning of this post.

 # Glossary
 TODO